-- Integrity: It’s all about work ethic, staying true to who you are and what you do.
+- Integrity: It’s all about work ethic, and staying true to who you are and what you do.
 Always remember why you are moderating content, and don’t lose track of the final objective.

 How Bad UX Can Ruin Your Online Brand

 With user-generated content platforms you’re essentially handing over a massive chunk of your user experience to your community.